galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ### Returned properties

-Properties are returned in summary format.
+Properties are returned in either `summary` or `yaml` format.

+The default format of returned properties is summary format.
 For example:

 ```
 namespace name                    value